UNdot33K/ScriptKiddie_AV/README.md

 more features.
 You can try implementations using the Windows included utility so you can do the hashes in your own way: "certutil -hashfile (file) SHA1 / MD5 / etc"

 or you can use the "md5deep" or any other utility, although script editing skills are required.
 Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check.
-Since the MS-DOS era, it is known, that many viruses were also able to modify file attributes, file creation timestamp, as well as the file size, so it can appear normal.
+Although the hash value of a file, provides a reliable way to verify the file's integrity, (the hash value is calculated based on the file's contents and is unique to that specific file), since the MS-DOS era it is known, that many viruses were also able to modify file attributes, file creation timestamp, as well as the file size, so it can appear normal.
 In Windows, the NTFS file system uses the Master File Table (MFT) to keep track of all files in a volume, storing metadata such as file names, size, timestamps and file permissions.
-The MFT contains 8 timestamps for each file, divided between $Standard_Information ($SI) and $Filename_Information ($FN) attributes.
+The MFT contains 8 timestamps for each file, divided between standard information($SI) and filename information ($FN) attributes.
 The $SI timestamps can be manipulated by attackers using API functions, causing files to appear to be created much earlier.

 To combat this, files can be shorted by their $FN Created Time or $FN MFT Entry Modified time, which are less susceptible to manipulation.